 We also offer a palliative medicine fellowship for physicians who wish to combine training in a subspecialty of internal medicine with palliative care which focuses on relieving pain, managing symptoms, and spotting and reducing medication side effects.
 Mount Sinai’s Lillian and Benjamin Hertzberg Palliative Care Institute improves health care for people of any age facing serious illness and helps patients and their families navigate the complexities of illness.
-The Palliative Care Consult team, available to all patients admitted to The Mount Sinai Medical Center, is an interdisciplinary team of physicians, nurses, social workers, and massage therapists specializing in palliative care.
+The Palliative Care Consult team, available to all patients admitted to The Mount Sinai Health System, is an interdisciplinary team of physicians, nurses, social workers, and massage therapists specializing in palliative care.
 The team works with patients and their primary care doctors to develop a continuity of care plan.

 An internationally recognized leader in the field of geriatrics and palliative medicine, the Mount Sinai Department of Geriatrics and Palliative Medicine is home to a number of important research initiatives, such as the Geriatric Research, Education and Clinical Center and the Research Division of the Jewish Home and Hospital.
 We also house the Division of Experimental Diabetes and Aging, the only program of its kind in the nation.
 Its agenda spans the spectrum of basic science and clinical research.